 Compliance: Helps organizations meet regulatory and compliance requirements by storing and managing security data effectively16.

-Use Cases
+Use cases

 Amazon Security Lake is valuable for organizations of all sizes that prioritize security and compliance.
 It is particularly beneficial for industries with strict regulatory requirements, such as finance, healthcare, and government16.